pulimeng/eToxPred/README.md

       - `min_samples_leaf`: The minimum number of samples required to be at a leaf node.
       - `max_features`: The number of features to consider when looking for the best split.
       - `min_samples_split`: The minimum number of samples required to split an internal node.
     - The best set of parameters will be printed.
 Note that this step might take a long time.
+Progress will be printed in between.
   - Use the tuned parameters to train the model.
 Change the parameters accordingly in the `xtrees.py` in the toxicity folder at line .
 Then run `python xtrees.py`.
 The trained model will be saved as a .pkl file that can be load using joblib in `scikit-learn`.